 How it works

-Successful completion of the Fairway UWA program provides an admission entry pathway to any of our three-year undergraduate degree courses with an ATAR of 70+ (10 marks below the standard UWA cut-off ATAR of 80).
+Successful completion of the Fairway UWA program provides an admission entry into any UWA undergraduate course requiring an ATAR of 80 or less.

 - access to WACE revision and online tutoring

 - opportunities to make new friends and meet inspiring student mentors

 - information about the courses you could study at UWA

 - support in transition to UWA and throughout the duration of your studies at UWA

 - an engaging program of activities that provide insight into the UWA experience

 - guidance in applications and study options

 - ongoing mentoring by senior students and Fairway alumni